Ria424/developers-animatesdk-docs/Document_object/Document67.md

 #### Description

-Method; exports the document in the Flash SWF format.
+Method; Exports the document in the Flash SWF format.

 #### Example